JacksonAllan/CC/api_reference.md

 <dl><dd>

-Erases all elements (calling the element and key types' destructors if they exist), frees any other memory associated with the container, and initializes the container for reuse.
+Erases all elements (calling the element and key types' destructors if they exist, unless the container is a string), frees any other memory associated with the container, and initializes the container for reuse.
 </dd></dl>

 ```c